razrinn/vibe-expense/memory-bank/project-progress.md

 - (2025-05-25): Fix: Modified `public/sw.js` to include `self.skipWaiting()` and `clients.claim()` and incremented `APP_VERSION` to `v1.0.3`.
 Rationale: Ensures PWA updates correctly and takes control immediately upon new deployment.
 - (2025-05-25): Feature: Implemented application update notification.
 Rationale: To inform users when a new version of the application is available.
 - (2025-05-25): Feature: Displayed app version on Settings page.
 Rationale: To provide users with information about the currently running application version.
+- (2025-05-25): Feature: Implemented version update script.
+Rationale: To automate the process of updating application version across `package.json` and service worker.

 ## 6. Next Steps